-RESOLVED - That the panel received a briefing on mental health services at a future meeting.
+RESOLVED - That a briefing on mental health services be received at a future meeting of this panel.

 SPH.28 WINTER PLANNING

 The panel received a verbal update on the plans being made to prepare for the winter pressures across adult social care within North East Lincolnshire.